david-strejc/fei/PROJECT_STATUS.md

 1.  **Critical - Missing MCP Security/Consent Flows:** The `fei/core/mcp.py` client currently lacks explicit user consent checks before accessing resources or executing tools via MCP.
 This is a critical deviation from the MCP specification's Security and Trust & Safety guidelines and must be addressed before enabling broader MCP interactions, especially for self-evolution.
 2.  **Incomplete Task Execution:** In the last run, the agent stopped after 5 iterations despite the task requiring ~11 steps and the `[TASK_COMPLETE]` signal not being present.
 The `TaskExecutor` loop might still have issues with its loop termination or iteration logic, potentially related to its reliance on the LLM for state management.
 3.  **LLM Tool Use Reliability (Gemini):** The Gemini model still seems unreliable in consistently generating correctly formatted tool calls, even with detailed prompts.
 It often defaults to text descriptions.
-4.  **Interactive Shell Commands:** The agent currently lacks a mechanism to handle long-running or interactive shell commands effectively (e.g., running the generated Pygame).
-The `Shell` tool executes commands, but feedback/control for interactive sessions is missing.
+4.  **Interactive Shell Commands:** The agent currently lacks a mechanism to handle long-running or interactive shell commands effectively.
+The `Shell` tool's background execution logic was refined, but the necessary process management tools (`view_process_output`, `send_process_input`, etc.) could not be implemented due to persistent syntax errors.
-5.  **MCP Cleanup Errors (Tests):** Console logs during `pytest` runs show `RuntimeError: no running event loop` and `ValueError: I/O operation on closed file`.
-This likely originates from the problematic use of `atexit` for cleaning up asynchronous MCP server processes in `fei/core/mcp.py`'s `ProcessManager`.
+5.  **MCP Cleanup Errors (Tests):** (Potentially Resolved) Console logs during `pytest` runs showed errors likely related to `atexit`.
+This should be re-verified after the refactor removing `atexit`.
-6.  **Tool Call Error Handling:** The agent got stuck asking for a corrected tool when the `Replace` tool handler failed due to the unpacking error.
-Error handling within the `TaskExecutor` could be more robust.
+6.  **Tool Call Error Handling:** The agent previously got stuck asking for a corrected tool when handlers failed due to unpacking errors (fixed for `Replace`, `Edit`).
+Error handling within the `TaskExecutor` could still be more robust for other tool failures.
+7.  **Process Management Tool Implementation:** Repeated attempts to implement handlers for process management tools (`view_process_output`, `send_process_input`, `check_process_status`, `terminate_process`) in `fei/tools/handlers.py` resulted in syntax errors, even when using `write_to_file`.
+The code was reverted.

 ## TODOs / Next Steps

-1.  **Implement MCP Consent/Security Flows (Highest Priority):** Design and integrate explicit user confirmation steps (potentially configurable) within the agent's workflow before accessing MCP resources or executing MCP tools.
-Ensure adherence to MCP specification security guidelines.
-This is critical before enabling broader autonomous actions or self-evolution involving external data/tools.
-2.  **Refactor `ProcessManager` Cleanup:** Investigate and implement alternative strategies to `atexit` for reliably cleaning up asynchronous MCP server processes on agent exit (e.g., using signal handlers or a dedicated management process).
-3.  **Improve MCP Server Readiness Check:** Implement a more robust handshake or health check mechanism for stdio servers instead of relying solely on `asyncio.sleep`.
-4.  **Complete Snake Game Task:** Re-run the agent with increased `--max-iterations` (e.g., 15) to allow it to finish all 11 steps of the Snake game generation.
-Verify the final `snake_game_final.py` is complete and functional. *(Note: This was partially completed, but a full run is still needed for verification)*.
+1.  **Implement MCP Consent/Security Flows (In Progress):** Basic framework implemented (config schema, client logic, placeholder handler, CLI provider). **Next:** Implement actual UI interaction in `_handle_mcp_consent` (or delegate to UI layer) for both CLI and Textual modes.
+Add more granular configuration options.
+2.  **Refactor `ProcessManager` Cleanup (Completed):** Removed `atexit` and added signal handling in `cli.py`.
+3.  **Improve MCP Server Readiness Check (Completed):** Implemented basic handshake mechanism using `MCP_SERVER_READY` signal. **Note:** Servers need to be updated to emit this signal.
+4.  **Complete Snake Game Task (Partially Done):** Re-ran the agent with `--max-iterations 5`.
+It made progress but hit the limit.
+The generated `snake_game_final.py` was manually corrected. **Next:** Verify the corrected game runs.
 5.  **Debug TaskExecutor Loop:** Investigate why the `TaskExecutor` stopped prematurely in past runs and assess the fragility of its state management approach.
+(Lower priority for now as recent runs completed iterations).
 6.  **Improve Tool Call Reliability:**
     *   Further refine prompts for Gemini tool use.
     *   Consider adding logic to the `Assistant` or `TaskExecutor` to parse code/actions from text responses as a fallback if structured tool calls fail.
     *   Evaluate if other models (GPT-4o, Claude 3) exhibit more reliable tool use behavior for complex tasks.
-7.  **Handle Interactive Shell Commands:** Implement a strategy for managing interactive processes spawned by the `Shell` tool.
-(See Plan below).
-8.  **Integrate Self-Evolution Framework:** Begin implementing the self-evolution stages using Memdir, ensuring MCP security flows are addressed first.
+7.  **Handle Interactive Shell Commands (Deferred):** Implementation of process management tools (`view_process_output`, etc.) encountered persistent syntax errors and was reverted. **Next:** Carefully re-implement or fix the handlers in `fei/tools/handlers.py` and corresponding definitions/registrations.
+This is needed for running/testing interactive code like the Snake game.
+8.  **Integrate Self-Evolution Framework (In Progress):** Basic structure created (`fei/evolution`, `manifest.json`). **Next:** Implement logic for loading stages based on manifest, checkpointing, validation, and transition triggers using Memdir.
+9.  **Testing:** Add more comprehensive unit and integration tests, especially for MCP interactions and the Task Executor.
+Verify MCP cleanup error (Issue 5) is resolved.

 ## Plan: Handling Interactive Shell Commands